puzzlelang/puzzlelang.github.io/README.md

 # Language

-PUZZLE is a programming language, that has an abstract design and can easily be extended with custom language building blocks.
+PUZZLE is a programming language, that has an abstract design and can easily be extended with custom language.

 > A quick example